-Ceiling cracks can be common occurrences for homes in Little Rock and other areas of Arkansas.
-Whether caused by age or foundation failure, concrete ceiling cracks are an issue that every homeowner should monitor.
+Ceiling cracks can be common occurrences for homes and businesses in Little Rock and other areas of Arkansas.
+Whether caused by age or foundation failure, concrete ceiling cracks are an issue that every property owner should monitor.
 It is important to know the different types, sizes, and locations of cracks and what they indicate so that the proper repairs can be made as soon as a crack is discovered.

 How To Determine If A Ceiling Crack is Dangerous

 Spider Web Cracks:These cracks, shaped like a spider web, can form on ceilings, walls, and floors.
 Most of the time, they will form because of age and natural settlement of the home.
 However, if the width of a spider web crack grows larger than 1/16th of an inch, it may be because of a more serious structural issue.

 Vertical Cracks:Cracks that run across the ceiling and continue down the wall in the same line can indicate foundation problems or a weak wall stud.

 Bowed Ceiling Cracks:If your ceiling crack runs along a large bow, this means that your foundation supports are failing.
 This is a serious issue that needs to be repaired immediately.